 Reduce Added Treats

-• Home baking usually costs less per portion.
+- Home baking usually costs less per portion.

 Be Mindful When Boiling Water

-1. Only boil the water you need.
+- Boil only the water you need.

-3. Reboil less by timing your brews.
+- Reboil less by timing your brewing.

 Planning Ahead to Keep Costs Steady